 Garrett Tonozzi and Joe Mattern are the first World Champions Rodeo Alliance Windy City Roundup Champions, besting Lane Ivy and Buddy Hawkins in the shoot-out round to win the title and $62,500 a man.

 Ivy and Hawkins took a no-time at first out in the shoot-out round, so Tonozzi and Mattern just needed to stop the clock to win the rodeo.
-The WCRA's format allowed Ivy and Hawkins, who were 3.6 in Round 1, to choose their steer; while Tonozzi and Mattern, who were 3.7 on their first steer, chose their position (second out) in the shoot-out.
-After watching Ivy and Hawkins miss, Tonozzi and Mattern made a businessman's run in the middle of the pen to stop the clock in 5.69
+The WCRA’s format allowed Ivy and Hawkins, who were 3.6 in Round 1, to choose their steer; while Tonozzi and Mattern, who were 3.7 on their first steer, chose their position (second out) in the shoot-out.
+After watching Ivy and Hawkins miss, Tonozzi and Mattern made a businessman’s run in the middle of the pen to stop the clock in 5.69

 “It was nerve wracking,” Tonozzi said.
 “I figured I’d better still go ease out there and get a good start.
 We roped through them last night, and we picked the two best steers.
 Nobody had roped them in the first round.
 I actually wanted the steer we got.
 Lane’s horse is going with the gates and he’s so good in those small set ups.
 So I think Lane might have thought our steer was slower.
 So we were happy with him.”